alexp/alexp.github.io/_posts/2013-09-12-how-i-thought-i-wanted-to-become-a-digital-nomad.md

 ---
   layout: post
-  title: How I thought, I wanted to become a digital nomad.
+  title: How I thought I wanted to become a digital nomad.
 ---

 <i>..when really I didn't.</i>